IRS Extension – Form 4868

 - You live outside the United States and Puerto Rico.
 Also, your main place of work is outside the United States and Puerto Rico.

 - You’re in the military and serve outside the United States and Puerto Rico.
 Military personnel in a combat zone usually get even more time.
-If you qualify, you don’t have to file a form to request the additional time.
+If you qualify, you don’t have to file an IRS extension form to request the additional time.
 You should include a statement with your return explaining why you qualify for the later deadline.

-Most states allow an extension of the filing deadline.
+Most states allow an extension of the IRS filing deadline.
 Check with your state for restrictions.

 If you’re receiving a refund, the earlier you file, the earlier you’ll receive your refund.